Taming-the-BEAST/Introduction-to-BEAST2/README.md

 - 2nd codon positions
 - 3rd codon positions

-The alignment file can be downloaded from the Taming the BEAST website at [https://taming-the-beast.org/tutorials/Introduction-to-BEAST2/](https://taming-the-beast.org/tutorials/Introduction-to-BEAST2/).
+The alignment file can be downloaded from the Taming the BEAST website at [https://taming-the-beast.org/tutorials/Introduction-to-BEAST2/](https://taming-the-beast.org/tutorials/Introduction-to-BEAST2/) or from Github.

 > **Downloading from taming-the-beast.org**
 >